Crazy (Seal song): Music video and use in other media

 The single's music video, directed by Big TV!, features multiple re-creations of Seal himself performing the song against a primarily white background.
 A female dancer appears just before the bridge of the song, and at the end Seal holds a dove while snow falls on him.
-The video received heavy rotation on MTV Europe.
+The video received heavy rotation on MTV Europe in February 1991.

 The song is played during a party scene in the film Naked in New York (1993), is heard in a Baywatch episode, in the trailer for the film The Basketball Diaries (1995) and featured in a scene in Clockers, released in 1995.
 It is also heard in the middle of "True Calling", the second episode of Season 6 of TV's Cold Case.
 It was also used as a theme song for the ABC-TV series Murder One, which was transmitted during the 1995–1996 television season.
 It is also heard in the film Mystery Date.
 The song featured in the 1999 Robbie the Reindeer film Hooves of Fire, where it is performed by a seal.
+More recently, it was used for a montage in the third episode of the Max Original Series Fired on Mars (2023).